ti-cortex-m4/demo-java-virtual-threads2/readme.md

 To provide this behavior, most of the blocking operations in the Java core library (mainly I/O and _java.util.concurrent_) have been refactored.
 However, some operations do not yet support this feature and instead _capture_ the carrier thread.
 This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the _Object.wait()_ method).
 The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
-This occurs when a virtual thread executes a _synchronized_ block/method, a _native method,_ or a _foreign function_.
+This occurs when a virtual thread executes a _synchronized_ block/method, a native method, or a foreign function.
 During pinning, the scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability.

 ## How to use virtual threads